 FHWA research shows that installing a marked crosswalk without flashing beacons will not necessarily result in vehicles stopping for pedestrians.
 For safer crosswalks, we offer two different beacon types: circular flashing beacons and rectangular rapid-flashing beacons.

 Circular flashing beacons have been successfully used for decades to increase safety at mid-block crossings.
 The familiar flashing amber light warns incoming drivers of pedestrians.
 RRFBs are a more recent addition to the traffic engineer’s toolkit.
 Their rapid flashing, rectangular shape is highly visible and quickly attracts driver attention.

 While recent studies have shown the RRFB to be more effective than the circular beacon at getting drivers to yield, each project is unique and could successfully employ either beacon type.
+A proper overhead lighting fixture can also be combined with an beacon for added safety at night.
 Check out the graph and video below to see how these two beacon types compare.

 RRFB and circular flashing beacon in-field comparison